MinBZK/sdep.gov.nl/docs/DECISIONS.md

 **API 16**

-- When new activities are submitted, first always retrieve the current areas
+- When a platform submits new activities, the platform first has to retrieve the current areas
-- Because areas may change over time
+- Because these may have changed over time
 - This way, activities can always be correlated to the areas at that moment in time => point-in-time consistency

 ## Security

-For selective additional motivation [*], see the text below the table.
+For additional motivation [*], see the text below the table.

 | #               | Decision                                                                       | Example |
 | :-------------- | :----------------------------------------------------------------------------- | :------ |